 Overall, the Convention leaves member states immense latitude to interpret its provisions.
 This is reflected in several areas.
-The basic principles outlined above are cast in such a way that they represent in practice extremely general aspirations that cannot be enforced against member states.
+The basic principles outlined above are cast in such a way that they represent in practice extremely general aspirations which cannot be enforced against member states.
 These principles in effect constitute guides for member states' policies but can hardly serve as yardsticks against which to measure states' implementation of their commitments under the Convention.
 Specific commitments also indicate the same tendency towards providing open commitments whose exact interpretation is mostly left to the discretion of member states.
-The first regional annex that focuses on Africa seeks to delimit more precisely African states and developed countries' obligations.
-However, Article 4.1 which specifies African states' commitments indicates that states must only "undertake" to fulfill these obligations and that they should do so according to their "respective capabilities', in effect giving these states complete discretion over the extent to which they want to implement their commitments.
+The first regional annex which focuses on Africa seeks to delimit more precisely African states and developed countries' obligations.
+However, Article 4.1 which specifies African states' commitments indicates that states must only 'undertake' to fulfill these obligations and that they should do so according to their 'respective capabilities', in effect giving these states complete discretion over the extent to which they want to implement their commitments.

 While commitments are rather open-ended on the whole, the Convention, like most other environmental treaties, also falls short of providing strict procedures for the enforcement of the member states' commitments.
 The main instrument for monitoring states' implementation of their obligations is the reports that member states must submit to the Conference of the Parties.
 The reports of affected countries must indicate what strategies have been put in place to combat desertification and report on their action programs while the reports of developed countries must focus on measures taken to assist affected countries in the preparation and implementation of action programs.
-In the future, the implementation of the Convention will also be scrutinised by the Committee for the Review of the Implementation of the Convention (CRIC) set up at the fifth session of the CoP.

 The Convention provides, however, that member states must adopt mechanisms for resolving questions of implementation.
 An institutional regime for this purpose could not be adopted during the negotiations in 1993-1994 and the task was left to the Conference of the Parties.
 As in other environmental treaties where similar mechanisms are being developed, the regime to be adopted for the Desertification Convention will constitute an avenue to avoid direct confrontation among member states and therefore reduce the chances of formal disputes.
-While emphasizing in Article 27 the need to develop mechanisms to solve problems with regard to implementation in a non-confrontational manner, the Convention also provides a framework for the settlement of formal disputes among member states.
+While emphasizing at Article 27 the need to develop mechanisms to solve problems with regard to implementation in a non-confrontational manner, the Convention also provides a framework for the settlement of formal disputes among member states.
 In such cases, it generally encourages states to negotiate.
 It gives member states the possibility to declare that they want disputes to be solved through arbitration or to be submitted to the International Court of Justice.
 An annex on conciliation and arbitration could not be adopted before the signature of the Convention.
-A draft Annex that is largely modeled after existing similar procedures has now been put forward.
+A draft Annex which is largely modeled after existing similar procedures has now been put forward.

-4.2 The Convention in Practice
+The Convention in Practice

-The framework for putting the states parties' obligations in practice is given in Part III of the Convention that calls for the setting up of action programs at different levels.
+The framework for putting the states parties' obligations in practice is given in Part III of the Convention which calls for the setting up of action programs at different levels.
 Countries are encouraged to prepare national action programs that should provide the central element of their anti-desertification strategies.
 The Convention specifically requires that available financial assistance should be used in priority for supporting action programs.
-These programs include national, subregional, and regional programs.
-The former are meant to identify factors contributing to desertification and highlight practical measures that can be taken to combat desertification.
+These programs include national, subregional and regional programs.
+The former are meant to identify factors contributing to desertification and highlight practical measures which can be taken to combat desertification.